 Tuition & Expenses**

 The AZA registration fee below covers tuition and lunches for each day of the course.
 Other expenses include hotel, travel, and other meals.
 Registration prices are subject to change.

 Scholarship funding for courses is available through a competitive process.
 AZA scholarship applications begin mid-May, are due by mid-July and are awarded by early September.

 The St. Augustine Alligator Farm coordinates an additional scholarship opportunity for this course, the John L. Behler Scholarship.
-Applications are due by January 1st, 2018.
+Applications are due by January 1st each year.
 For more information and to learn how to apply, you may review the application here.